DNA

 3. Predict outcomes from different modes of DNA replication in the Meselson-Stahl experiment

-4. Describe the basic machinery and process of DNA replication and predict outcomes if some elements of that machinery were missing or nonfunctional
+4. Describe the basic machinery and process of DNA replication and predict outcomes if a given component of that machinery were missing or nonfunctional

 Today we take it for granted that DNA, present as a single chromosome or one of several chromosomes in the cell, is the genetic material that encodes all the information required to “build” an organism.
-But it was once a very controversial idea.
+But DNA as the genetic material was once a very controversial idea.
 Cells are incredibly complex collections of biological macromolecules that carry out diverse biological reactions, while DNA is an extremely simple molecule comprised of only 4 nucleotide bases.
 How could something so simple contain all the information required to build a cell?
+An organism?

-Frederick Griffith discovered bacterial transformation: bacteria can acquire genetic material from their environment
+Frederick Griffith discovered bacteria can acquire genetic material from their environment

 Frederick Griffith worked with two strains of Streptococcus pneumoniae.
 The S strain produced a polysaccharide capsule and formed smooth-looking colonies.
 The R strain could not produce the polysaccharide capsule and formed rough-looking colonies.
 The S strain was virulent and killed mice.
 The R strain was non-virulent when injected into mice.
-Griffith reported in 1928 that mixtures of heat-killed extracts of the S cells plus live R cells killed mice, although neither injected alone were virulent.
+Griffith (1928) reported that mixtures of heat-killed extracts of the S cells plus live R cells killed mice, although neither R nor S when injected alone was virulent.
 Autopsies of the dead mice showed bacterial cells in the blood.
 When cultured, these formed smooth colonies.
 He concluded that something from the extract of heat-killed S cells had transformed some of the R cells into S cells.
+This work defined the concept of bacterial transformation, the ability of bacteria to acquire genetic material from their environment.

 Griffith’s experiment showing transformation of live R cells into S cells.
 Image from Wikipedia by Madprime, CC-BY-SA